Kids love seeing themselves as ministers of good and as genuine helpers of others.

 Gather them into the quest vehicles, and either drive to a public place, park, or neighborhood; or plan to bless specific people you know.
 Be sure kids are kept under adults’ watchful eyes, and then send them out upon their quest.

 Regather at the “castle” or secret lair and have hot chocolate and treats while exchanging tales of their kindness and valor.

-9. Host a Talent Show at a Retirement Home
+9. Host a Talent Show for a Retirement Home

 Get your kids to practice their skills and talents and then bring them to the home to warm the hearts of the residents at Thanksgiving.